vshevchenk/qa-challenge/README.md

 ## Prerequisites
 - Python 3.6^ is installed
 - [Poetry](https://python-poetry.org/) is installed
-- create `credentials.yml` file at project root based on [credentials.yaml.template] (credentials.yaml.template)
+- create `credentials.yaml` file at project root based on [credentials.yaml.template] (credentials.yaml.template)

 Use your email and password

+## Install dependencies
+`poetry install` at project root

 ## Run tests:
 `poetry run pytest` at project root